 Today the Napa Valley is America’s most famous wine region.
 The most reputable wines here are Cabernet Sauvignon and Chardonnay but most other wines used in America can be found somewhere in the valley.

 What is the Napa Valley like?
 First a map so you know the location.

 Napa Valley is about 120 km northeast of San Francisco and driving time from San Francisco is a bit more than an hour except during peak traffic times.

 The valley itself is about 50 km (30 Miles) long.
-There are small towns like St. Helena, Yountville and Calistoga next to each other but the biggest city is Napa.
+There are small towns like St. Helena, Yountville and Calistoga next to each other and the biggest city is Napa.

 Napa is the capital of the valley with its population 80 000.
 It looks like a typical American city, clean and pretty and historic houses here and there.

 A very pretty place in Napa was the river bank walking area and the quiet side streets next to it.

 Alan Shepp’s mosaic fountain in Napa reflects Napa Valley and its importance in the American West.
 One of his works of art presents a train.
 Today the Napa Valley Wine Train looks different, it’s an old-model train but not like the one in the mosaics.